 What to check on the spec sheet

-If a foam mattress interests you, look beyond “memory foam” as a headline.
-The practical questions are: how thick are the comfort layers, how dense are they, how firm is the support core, and how much of the bed is pressure-redistributing versus simple filler.
-Those details matter more than marketing language.
+If a foam mattress interests you, look past “memory foam” as the headline.
+Check the thickness of the comfort layers, the density and firmness of the foams, and how substantial the support core is.
+Those build details matter more than marketing language.

 Latex Mattresses: Buoyant, Supportive, and Less “Stuck”

-Latex is often the best answer for people who want pressure relief but dislike the slow sink of memory foam.
-In a controlled comparison, a latex mattress reduced peak body pressure and created a more even pressure profile than a polyurethane mattress across sleeping postures.
-Other mattress research also links latex layering with better contour similarity to upright standing and strong cushioning resilience.
+Latex is often the best fit for shoppers who want pressure relief but dislike the slow sink of memory foam.
+In one controlled comparison, a latex mattress reduced peak body pressure and produced a more even pressure profile than polyurethane foam across different sleeping postures.

 Latex is not a universal pick, though.
-Natural rubber latex contains multiple proven allergenic proteins, so shoppers with a known latex allergy should not assume a latex mattress is automatically safe just because it is sold as bedding rather than medical equipment.
-That does not mean every latex mattress will cause a reaction, but it does mean caution is appropriate.
+Natural rubber latex contains allergenic proteins, so shoppers with a known latex allergy should not treat a latex mattress as an automatic safe choice just because it is sold as bedding.

 Innerspring and Pocketed Coil Mattresses: Better Lift, Less Forgiveness